getcoding-ca/handbook/docs/Students/after-the-program.md

 ### Onboarding and Probationary Period

 The probationary period, typically 3-6 months, is the time that management is closely evaluating you at your new job.
 Ensure that you are doing your best in this period.
-If you experience any challenges, <b>the Get Coding community is there to help</b>.
+If you experience any challenges, <b>the Get Building community is there to help</b>.

 ### Stay Connected, Ask for Help

-You are a lifetime member of Get Coding.
+You are a lifetime member of Get Building.
 Feel free to:

 - Ask for help from us, your coaches or other graduates
 - Attend webinars, events, ...
 - Message and contribute in Slack

-### Coaching at Get Coding
+### Coaching at Get Building

 After you get some real world experience, we would love to interview you to become a coach yourself!